JANE

 LADY CATHERINE

 Send my daughter in to me.
-I need to see someone whom I can talk
+I need to see someone whom I can talk to.

 JANE